-The authority carries out a rolling programme that ensures that all property, plant and equipment required to be measured at fair value is revalued at least every five years although material changes to asset valuations will be adjusted as they occur.
-Properties were valued by external valuers Innes England and Lambert Smith Hampton, except for the Garages (HRA) which were valued by N. Hawkes BSc MRICS, Registered Valuer (employed the Council) in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors (RICS).
+The authority carries out a rolling programme that ensures that all property, plant and equipment required to be measured at fair value is revalued at least every five years, although material changes to asset valuations will be adjusted as they occur.
+General Fund properties were valued by external valuers Innes England and Musson Liggins.
+HRA Dwellings were valued by J. Beaumont BSc MRICS, Registered Valuer (employed the Council) in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors (RICS).

 Bramcote Quarry was last revalued at 31 March 2004.
 The site is currently leased to a contractor and should have been returned to the Council.
 However, the contractor has encountered delays in restoring the site to an acceptable condition and the site has not yet been formally handed back to the Council.
 The site will be revalued once it has been returned to the Council.
-The asset is shown in the balance sheet with a value of £0.024m as at 31 March 2022.
+The asset is shown in the balance sheet with a value of £0.024m as at 31 March 2023.

-The valuation of council dwellings at 31 March 2022 resulted in a net revaluation gain of $\pounds 27.77m$.
-A revaluation gain for HRA Houses of $\pounds 28.11m$ is included under Other Comprehensive Income and Expenditure in the Comprehensive Income and Expenditure Statement, This was matched by a credit of $\pounds 28.11m$ to the Capital Adjustment Account to partly offset impairment losses in previous years.
-A debit of $\pounds 0.337m$ has been posted to the Revaluation Reserve for the decrease in value of the HRA Garages.
+The valuation of council dwellings at 31 March 2023 resulted in a net revaluation gain of £16.332m.
+A revaluation gain for HRA Dwellings of £16.332m is included under Other Comprehensive Income and Expenditure in the Comprehensive Income and Expenditure Statement.
+This was matched by a credit of £16.332m to the Capital Adjustment Account to partly offset impairment losses in previous years.
+A debit of £0.082m has been posted to the Revaluation Reserve for the decrease in value of the HRA Garages.